bengrunfeld/study-notes/immutable-js.md

 [source](https://en.wikipedia.org/wiki/Side_effect_(computer_science))

-In the following code, we only intended to send requests to 2 URLs, but another part of the app added a url, and now a side effect has occured where an unexpected & unwanted request is being sent.
+In the following code, we only intended to send requests to 2 URLs, but another part of the app added a url, and now a side effect has occurred where an unexpected & unwanted request is being sent.
 If `urls` was immutable, this could not have happened.

     let urls = ['cred.com', 'loans.com']